SaranyaSekar0188/saranya87346/Readme.txt

-Welcome to " Version Control course"
+Welcome to "SWE525 Version Control"
-There are two different version control systems 1.Centralized version control system.
-2.Distributed version system.